StevenCostiou/The-Pharo-Debugger-Book/chapters/advanced/advanced-commands.md

 ![The debugger advanced step toolbar.](graphics/advanced-step-toolbar.png)

-These commands allow to perform steps with bigger granularity than the basic ones.
+These commands allow to perform steps with bigger granularity than the basic ones, as it may be tedious to debug a program with basic steps.
 Some of these commands are experimental features to skip the execution of some parts of the code under debug.

 #### Advanced debugging commands of the StDebugger